 Always use a cutting board when chopping vegetables and meats.
 Using a sharp knife over Giani can scratch or cut into the surface.

-If your Giani countertops ever receives a chip because of an intense impact from a sharp point, not to worry, it's easy to renew!
+If your Giani countertops ever receive a scratch or small nick because of an intense impact from a sharp point, not to worry, it's easy to renew!
+Just contact Giani at 800-650-5699 for assistance, or follow the below instructions to repair the blemish:

-Even though you may use your counters in 48 hours, don't aggressively scrub them for 2 weeks.
+Even though you may use your counters in 48 hours, don't aggressively scrub them for at least 7 days.

-**Please reference our section "How Do I Care For My Newly Painted Countertops?" to read more on the proper care of your new countertops.**
+**Please reference our section "How Do I Care For My New Countertops?" to read more on the proper care of your new countertops.**

 Can it be scratched?

 Yes.
-Just like granite and formica, it's not recommended for cutting or chopping.
+Just like granite and engineered quartz, it's not recommended for cutting or chopping.
 The difference is, if it is ever necessary, you can renew Giani quickly and easily.

 Will it stain?